uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 #### Grading

 Students will be assessed on the extent to which they have attained the learning goals and outcomes.
-This assessment will be primarily hands-on, assessed through a combination of daily practice and homework assignments.
+This assessment will be primarily hands-on, assessed through a combination of daily practice, lab exercises, and homework assignments.

 Grades are assessed on a 100-point scale: